 Instead of just listing units completed, consider including projects you were involved in during your studies and how you contributed to the success of the project and how this would be of benefit to the employer.

 If you have overseas experience note the achievements in your Resumé.

 Never under estimate the value of a part time job or volunteering.
 Employers do not think it’s unprofessional if you work part time at a fast food shop or a supermarket while you are seeking a professional position.
-Australian employers view ALL local experience as valuable as it provides local referees and proves that you want to work.
+Australian employers view ALL local experience as valuable as it provides local referees and proves that you want to work, look at this now.

 The more you understand the Australian work culture, the more you will be able to adapt your job search techniques to be successful.
+Check where to find locksmith services.
 After a one to one session, many of my clients say “I wish I had known how the Australia job market really worked when I first arrived here”.
 Investing in correct knowledge early in your migration or study plans will result in you obtaining relevant and higher paying work faster.